This post may contain affiliate links. Read our disclosure policy here.

-Here’s an easy and delicious lunch idea for you: Reuben Pinwheels!
-All the flavors of the classic sandwich get tightly rolled up into a bite-sized lunch.
+Here’s an easy and delicious school lunch idea for you: Reuben Pinwheels!
+All the flavors of the classic sandwich get tightly rolled up into a bite-sized school lunch.
 What’s not to love?

 This is such a simple recipe to assemble, and I’ll show you how to pack it up, so everything stays fresh until lunchtime.